-After the failure of the peace meeting, therefore, war was declared and the gauntlet thrown down on their extra-terrestrial rivals, challenging them to a most singular battle.
+After the failure of the peace meeting, therefore, war They screamed in triumph, their fists raised, their was declared and the gauntlet thrown down on their extra-terrestrial rivals, challenging them to a most singular battle.

-The battlefield was a planetoid, entirely devoid of life and placed inside a huge static field completely striking again and again with X-rays, heavy particles, all the arsenal available to creatures as almighty as them, which means pretty much every possible form of energy.
+The battlefield was a planetoid, entirely devoid of life and placed inside a huge static field completely opaque again and again with X-rays, heavy particles, all the arsenal available to creatures as almighty as them, which means pretty much every possible form of energy.